petrynka/Project-Battleship/README.md

 🧪 Testing
 Unit tests are written using Jest to ensure the core logic (e.g., ship placement, attack mechanics) works as expected.
 Test files are located in the __tests__/ folder.

+📌 In Progress
+Visual game interface

+Game loop and turn switching